|

 International ed.
 Danbury, CT: Grolier, 1999.

-a succinct four pages covering what may be patented, obtaining a patent, the
+four pages covering what may be patented, obtaining a patent, the nature of

-nature of patent rights, the U.S. Patent and Trademark Office, foreign patent
+patent rights, the U.S. Patent and Trademark Office, foreign patent protection,

 -